gtag10/msqb/README.md

 # Repository for msqb.org
-This is the GitHub repository for msqb.org, a project that aims to host quizbowl related projects on subpages.
+This is the GitHub repository for msqb.org, a project that aims to host quizbowl related projects.